Fairness in Ranking: A Survey: Introduction

 \subsection{Scope and contributions of the survey}

 In the past few years, there has been much work on incorporating fairness requirements into algorithmic rankers.
-Giving a systematic overview of this work is the primary goal of our survey.
+And while several surveys on fairness in classification have been published (\eg~\cite{DBLP:journals/csur/MehrabiMSLG21,DBLP:journals/corr/abs-2001-09784}, ranking has not yet received systematic attention.
+Giving an overview of this large and growing body of work, and the underlying value frameworks that serve as a basis for classification, is the primary goal of our survey.
 Which specific fairness requirements an admissions officer will assert depends on the values they are operationalizing and, thus, on the mitigation objectives.
-An important goal of this survey is to create an explicit mapping between mitigation objectives, which we will characterize in Section~\ref{sec:frame:mit_goal}, and existing technical methods for fairness in ranking, discussed in Sections~\ref{sec:fair_db},~\ref{sec:fair_ir}, and~\ref{sec:fair_recsys}.
+An important goal of this survey is to create an explicit mapping between mitigation objectives, which we will characterize in Section~\ref{sec:frame:mit_goal}.
 Without such a mapping, an admissions officer in our running example would have a difficult time selecting an appropriate fairness-enhancing intervention, and would not know which interventions are mutually comparable and which are not.

 In our survey we will present a selection of approaches for fairness in ranking that were developed in several subfields of computer science, including data management, algorithms, information retrieval, and recommender systems.
-We are aware of several recent tutorials on fairness in ranking at RecSys 2019~\cite{DBLP:conf/recsys/EkstrandBD19} and VLDB 2020~\cite{vldb20tutorial}, pointing to the need to systematize the work in this area and motivating our survey.
+We are aware of several recent tutorials on fairness in ranking at SIGIR 2019~\cite{castillo2019fairness}, RecSys 2019~\cite{DBLP:conf/recsys/EkstrandBD19}, and VLDB 2020~\cite{vldb20tutorial}, pointing to the need to systematize the work in this area and motivating our survey.
 Our goal is to offer a broad perspective, connecting work across subfields.
+We discuss existing technical methods for fairness in score-based ranking in Section~\ref{sec:fair_db}.
+Technical work on fairness in supervised learning, with a focus on information retrieval, is covered in Section~\ref{sec:fair_ir}.
+In Section~\ref{sec:fair_recsys} we highlight representative examples of fairness in recommender systems and matching.

 The primary focus of this survey is on associational fairness measures for ranking, although we do include one recently proposed causal framework.